paro8929/Resummation/readme.txt

 Numerical Solvers of scalar phi^4 in 1+1 dimensions
 R2 and R3 approximations

-by Paul Romatschke, January 2019
+by Paul Romatschke, January and May 2019

 If you are using (parts of) this code, it would be great if you can reference the corresponding paper(s):